teadja/sales-sql-analysis/README.md

 ## Key Findings
 - Total revenue generated was approximately $10 million, indicating a high-volume or high-value sales environment.
 - The average transaction value was approximately $3,000, indicating relatively large purchase sizes.
+- Total revenue (~$10M) combined with a relatively high average transaction value (~$3K) suggests that revenue is driven by fewer, higher-value transactions rather than a large volume of small purchases.

 ## Files
 - `sales_analysis.db` → database file